soverenio/docs/docs/source/administration/troubleshooting.rst

 Troubleshooting
 ==================

-If you encounter any issues with Soveren gateway or Cloud, please contact us at support@soveren.io.
+At the early adopter stage, we have a very simple troubleshooting policy: if you encounter any issues with Soveren gateway or Cloud, please contact us at support@soveren.io.